Is the pill dangerous for your health?

 Sabrina Debusquat - J'arrête la pilule", 2017

-For all menstrual discharges outside periods and for those who have not yet had their period, Elia offers a collection of comfortable menstrual panties in organic cotton, invisible under clothing.
+For all non-menstrual losses and the untimely, Elia accompanies you with a collection of comfortable menstrual briefs in organic cotton, invisible under clothing.

 Back to blog